dinhanhthi/devboost.app/public/docs/page/add-yours.md

 1. Choose a logo for that tool, in `svg` format.
 I recommend to use [this site](https://icones.js.org/collection/all).
 Copy the svg codes and create a new file in `src/icons/`.
 Make sure you follow the same structure like the others.
 If you use the site I recommend, just click an icon and then click "React TS" under "Components" to copy the svg codes and paste it in the file you just created.
 2. Create a component in `src/tools/<group>/NameOfTool.tsx`.
 Just take a look at one of existing tool and make a copy.
-3. Add the document for that tool in `public/docs/NameOfTool.md`.
-4. Add the information of the tool in `src/tools/toolList.tsx`.
+3. Add the information of the tool in `src/tools/toolList.tsx`.
-5. For our styles, we leverage [shadcn/ui](https://ui.shadcn.com) and [Radix UI](https://radix-ui.com).
+4. For our styles, we leverage [shadcn/ui](https://ui.shadcn.com) and [Radix UI](https://radix-ui.com).
 Our custom color scheme is located in `src/styles/globals.scss`.
 It's important to note that these custom colors aren't part of [the default sets](https://ui.shadcn.com/themes) provided by shadcn/ui.
 If you encounter any inconsistencies in styles, please don't hesitate to [initiate a discussion](https://github.com/dinhanhthi/devboost.app/issues) on GitHub.
+5. (Optional) Writing tests.